Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Experiments

 where $\text{Accuracy}(t,T)$ represents the accuracy on task $t$ after learning task $T$. $F_T$ is the average accuracy drop across all tasks, and can be computed by:

 Average accuracy directly reflects the overall performance of the model, while forgetting rate indicates the trend of performance change.
 Therefore, average accuracy is relatively more important.

-\textbf{Implementation Details.} ViT-B/16 \cite{dosovitskiy2020image} trained on ImageNet-1K \cite{russakovsky2015imagenet} is the backbone we use, so $S$ is set to 16.
+\textbf{Implementation Details.} ViT-B/16 \cite{dosovitskiy2020image} pre-trained on ImageNet-21K \cite{deng2009imagenet} and fine-tuned on ImageNet-1K \cite{russakovsky2015imagenet} is the backbone we use, so $S$ is set to 16.
 G-prompt is used in the first two layers of MSA, with a length of 5.
 The depth and length of e-prompt are discussed in \cref{sec:len_depth}.
 In all experiments, \( M \) is set equal to \( T \), meaning that only one prompt is learned for each task.
 Each prompt selects only the category with the highest similarity for aggregation which implies that \( K \) is set to 1.
 For both SQSK and MQMK, a learning rate of 0.005, a batch size of 64, and the Adam \cite{kingma2014adam} optimizer with \( \beta_1 = 0.9 \) and \( \beta_2 = 0.999 \) are used in all experiments.

 \textbf{Competitors and Joint Training.} We compare our method with SOTA prompt-based continual learning models, including L2P \cite{wang2022learning}, DualPrompt \cite{wang2022dualprompt}, ESN \cite{wang2023isolation}, CODA-P \cite{smith2023coda}, EvoPrompt \cite{kurniawan2024evolving} and CPrompt \cite{gao2024consistent}.
 To ensure a fair comparison, we use SQSK as a baseline in some experiments.
 SQSK and MQMK have identical prompts, with the only difference being the matching mechanism.
 SQSK can be seen as a version of DualPrompt with adjusted hyper-parameters, and it has nearly the same performance as DualPrompt reported in \cref{tab:imr,tab:cifar,tab:domainnet}.
 Additionally, we jointly train a model using data from all tasks with linear prototypes and prompt tuning as a reference for the upper bound.